An – inbetween – book by Sanne Peper (odd) and Michaël Snitker (even) — Cities: Tokyo, Hiroshima, Nagasaki, Karatsu, Kyoto and Osaka

 It’s a book about looking and seeing in general, but more specifically about the photographic view.
 The question was this: what happens when two people with different professional backgrounds look at the same subject, translating it into different images?
 Sometimes they did that from different positions, often with different focal length, and always with a different medium: She shot on negative film with an old Nikon fm2 reflex camera and an analogue Leica Minilux, while he used a digital Pentax Optio and his Samsung telephone.
 In the end, though, the similarities are more obvious than the differences.

 The book consists of 60 pages and reads from back to front.
 Her images are situated on the recto pages, while his are on the verso pages.
-For the cover we chose paper with the color of tea (Keaykolour Tea), and the ink is silver, which reflects the chemical composition of film.
-The photo of the Ricoh camera from 1945 on the front cover, which I took at the Hiroshima Peace Memorial Museum, was printed in negative.
+For the cover they chose paper with the color of tea (Keaykolour Tea), and the ink is silver, which reflects the chemical composition of film.
+The photo of the Ricoh camera from 1945 on the front cover, which Sanne took at the Hiroshima Peace Memorial Museum, was printed in negative.
 As the silver ink is lighter than the dark paper, however, the image appears in positive.
 The book called Par.al.lax because our ‘double gaze’ has been translated into a series of diptychs that depict the space in between the images: the visual space as well as the mental one.

 This publication was made possible thanks to the financial support of the Netherlands Foundation for Visual Arts, Design and Architecture.